apmoore1/mac-installation/README.md

 ```
 2. Remove the conda path from `~/.zshrc` if you are on MacOS Catalina or greater else remove from `~/.bash_profile`
 3. Remove any of the conda hidden files `rm -rf ~/.condarc ~/.conda ~/.continuum`

+### Guide

+For a quick guide to conda see this [page](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) and a cheat sheet to conda commands [here.](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html)

+If you do not want your command line to have a `(base)` at the begging of the prompt run `conda deactivate`.
+What `(base)` means is that the base conda environment is currently activate hence the reason why when you run `which python` it comes up as `$HOME/miniconda/bin/python` when `(base)` is active else it will return `/usr/bin/python`.
+If you want to use the `base` conda environment run `conda activate`.